-Yet there is also key FRONT MONTH BUND FUTURE congestion at 171.50-.00 from the pause in the rally on the way up during June and July, which had been tested during the recent Brexit-related volatility and which it had dropped temporarily below in each of the past three weeks yet is now trading back into that range.
-That said, the truly major trend support is into the 170.50-.00 area (see the dashed blue line major up channel support from the 156.22 March 2018 trading low.)
-That is also roughly into weekly MA-41 in the low-170.00 area.
-Yet on the current rally it will also be very important to see whether it can sustain activity back above the 173.00-.50 range.
+Yet there is also key FRONT MONTH BUND FUTURE congestion at 171.50-.00 from the pause in the rally on the way up during June and July, which had been tested during the recent Brexit-related volatility and which it had dropped temporarily below in each of the past three weeks prior to rallying.

+Yet is now trading well back below that range in the wake of EQUITIES strength, now even falling below the more major trend support into the 170.50-.00 area (see the dashed blue line major up channel support from the 156.22 March 2018 trading low.)
+That is also roughly into weekly MA-41 at 170.30 this week.
+That appears really weak, as the next support is the longer term congestion from Summer 2018 into the 168.00-167.50 range.